 - Plant rain gardens

-- Create gravel gardens and hard landscaping with water-wise plants to combat drought conditions and decrease water use.
+- Create gravel gardens and hard landscaping with drought-tolerant plants into your planting schemes to combat drought conditions and decrease water use.

 - Create cottage gardens

 - Create a vertical garden

 - City Garden – utilizing a local community garden and sharing the wealth of what comes out of the garden

 - Flower Pot or terracotta gardens in small backyards or lawns or on your terrace.